Apollo 10: Training and preparation

 The Apollo 10 astronauts undertook five hours of formal training for each hour of the mission's eight-day duration.
-This was in addition to the normal mission preparations such as technical briefings, pilot meetings and study.
-They took part in the testing of the CSM at the Downey, California facility of its manufacturer, North American Rockwell, and of the LM at Grumman in Bethpage, New York.
-They visited Cambridge, Massachusetts for briefings on the Apollo Guidance Computer at the Massachusetts Institute of Technology Instrumentation Laboratory.
+This was in addition to the normal mission preparations such as technical briefings, pilot meetings, and study.
+They took part in the testing of the CSM at the Downey, California, facility of its manufacturer, North American Rockwell, and of the LM at Grumman in Bethpage, New York.
+They visited Cambridge, Massachusetts, for briefings on the Apollo Guidance Computer at the Massachusetts Institute of Technology Instrumentation Laboratory.
 They each spent more than 300 hours in simulators of the CM or LM at the Manned Spacecraft Center (MSC) in Houston and at Kennedy Space Center (KSC) in Florida.
 To train for the high-acceleration conditions they would experience in returning to Earth's atmosphere, they endured MSC's centrifuge.

 Lunar landing capability

-While Apollo 10 was meant to follow the procedures of a lunar landing mission to the point of powered descent, Apollo 10's LM was not capable of a landing and return to lunar orbit.
+While Apollo 10 was meant to follow the procedures of a lunar landing mission to the point of powered descent, Apollo 10's LM was not capable of landing and returning to lunar orbit.
 The ascent stage was loaded with the amount of fuel and oxidizer it would have had remaining if it had lifted off from the surface and reached the altitude at which the Apollo 10 ascent stage fired; this was only about half the total amount required for lift off and rendezvous with the CSM.
-The mission-loaded LM weighed 30735 lb, compared to 33278 lb for the Apollo 11 LM which made the first landing.
+The mission-loaded LM weighed 30735 lb, compared to 33278 lb for the Apollo 11 LM, which made the first landing.
 Additionally, the software necessary to guide the LM to a landing was not available at the time of Apollo 10.

-Craig Nelson wrote in his book Rocket Men that NASA took special precaution to ensure Stafford and Cernan would not attempt to make the first landing.
+Craig Nelson wrote in his book Rocket Men that NASA took special precautions to ensure Stafford and Cernan would not attempt to make the first landing.
 Nelson quoted Cernan as saying "A lot of people thought about the kind of people we were: 'Don't give those guys an opportunity to land, 'cause they might!'
 So the ascent module, the part we lifted off the lunar surface with, was short-fueled.
 The fuel tanks weren't full.
 So had we literally tried to land on the Moon, we couldn't have gotten off."
-Mueller, NASA's Associate Administrator for Manned Space Flight, stated, "There had been some speculation about whether or not the crew might have landed, having gotten so close.
+Mueller, NASA's Associate Administrator for Manned Space Flight, stated, There had been some speculation about whether or not the crew might have landed, having gotten so close.
 They might have wanted to, but it was impossible for that lunar module to land.
 It was an early design that was too heavy for a lunar landing, or, to be more precise, too heavy to be able to complete the ascent back to the command module.
-It was a test module, for the dress rehearsal only, and that was the way it was used."
+It was a test module, for the dress rehearsal only, and that was the way it was used.